Addepar/ember-classy-page-object/README.md

 Provides a super simple class-like wrapper around [ember-cli-page-object](https://github.com/san650/ember-cli-page-object).

-Supports Ember 2.8-LTS through Ember 3.28-LTS
+Supports Ember 3.28 LTS and also Ember 4 and 5 LTS versions.
+This addon is embroider-safe.

 ## Usage